Fidelrock/PageLoaderAnimation/README.md

 # PageLoaderAnimation
-Basic Html, CSS ,JSS code for a page loader
+Basic Html, CSS ,JS code for a page loader